SKB-CGN/ioBroker.mywallbox/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- Added: Migration to jsonConfig in Adapter-settings
+- Added: New state "car_connected", which indicates, that a car is connected
+- Added: Resume, Pause check - less error messages (e.g. if Wallbox is in Pause Mode and should be set to pause, don't throw any error)
+- Added: Option, to unlock the wallbox first if it should enter the resume mode (Default: wallbox will not resume, if locked)
+- Added: Some minor improvements, updates dependencies and smal cosmetics

 ### 1.1.1 (2024-09-18)
 - updated dependencies